-You will need to hold or be actively working towards at least a Certificate III level education and care qualification.
+You must hold at least a Certificate III level education and care qualification prior to commencing as a Family Day Care Educator.

 Check your qualification is NQF approved